 Analysis of Poem "Nothing Gold Can Stay" by Robert Frost

-Robert Frost and Nothing Gold Can Stay
+Robert Frost And A Summary of Nothing Gold Can Stay

 Nothing Gold Can Stay is a short poem of eight lines that contains subtle yet profound messages within metaphor, paradox and allegory.
 It is a compressed piece of work in which each word and sound plays its part in full.